4yru5/Ayrus.ai/README.md

 ### Building CLI tools that can break and fix LLMs
+In Dev stage